Blessings (Sublime with Rome album)

 Blessings is the third studio album by American rock band Sublime with Rome, released on May 31, 2019 through 5 Music.
-It is the first album to include former Tribal Seeds drummer Carlos Verdugo following Josh Freese's departure in 2017.
+It is the only album to include former Tribal Seeds drummer Carlos Verdugo following Josh Freese's departure in 2017.
 The album was recorded at Sonic Ranch in El Paso, Texas and was produced by Rob Cavallo.

 "Wicked Heart" was released as the album's first single, reaching No. 34 on Billboard's Alternative Songs chart.